Contrast-Security-OSS/join-the-team/challenges.md

 As part of this project, we would like for you to build a simple, yet elegant Spring backend application that would serve data to an imaginary UI that visualizes a security intelligence data feed (vulnerabilities or threat intelligence data).

 Requirements
-* Spring Framework
+* Uses the Spring Framework
-* Handle API Requests
+* Handles API requests for main functionality
-* Store and Retrieves Data
+* Stores and retrieves data from a data source of your choice
-* Unit Test
+* Appropriate test coverage of main functionality (some combination of unit/component/integration tests recommended)

 We recommend that you identify one or more data feeds from one of these three sources.